shivam4t1/shivam4t1/README.md

 - 👋 Hi, I’m @shivam4t1
 - 👀 I’m interested in Programming and Anime
-- 🌱 I’m currently learning Python (Intermediate level)
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on building small projects
-- 📫 You can message me on instagram @shivam4t1
+- 📫 You can message me on instagram @shivam_p39

 <!---
 shivam4t1/shivam4t1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.